Slack (legacy)

 Slack stopped accepting notifications from legacy Buildkite services on January 10th, 2020.

-If you have Slack set up with a legacy service or are no longer receiving notifications, add a new Slack notification service in your Buildkite organization's Notification Services settings.
+If you have Slack set up with a legacy service or are no longer receiving notifications, add a new Slack Workspace notification service in your Buildkite organization's Notification Services settings.

 Identify where your existing services post notifications